 3. Insert new film to the film compartment (as you would normally do), and the empty film canister to the other end (as a take-up spool).

-4. Again, make sure the film winds in and out easily.
+4. Again, make sure the films winds in and out easily.

 1. This is recommended for camera with manual winding mechanism, as auto-winding mechanism may apply too much force on the film.
 Most medium format cameras uses manual winding anyway.